Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

 Thankfully there are a number of tools that can simulate adverse network conditions.

-For testing locally within the editor we suggest using [Unity Transport - Simulator Tools](#unity-transport---simulator-tools) along with [clone-based workflow via ParrelSync](testing_locally.md#parrelsync).
+For testing locally within the Editor, you can use the [Network Simulator tool](https://docs-multiplayer.unity3d.com/tools/current/tools-network-simulator/) along with [clone-based workflow via ParrelSync](testing_locally.md#parrelsync).

-For testing development builds with built-in artificial latency we suggest using [Unity Transport Simulator Tools with some custom code to inject artifical conditions into the build](#debug-builds).
+For testing development builds with built-in artificial latency we suggest using [Network Simulator tools with some custom code to inject artificial conditions into the build](#debug-builds).

 For testing release builds we suggest using [Clumsy](#clumsy-windows) if you're on Windows and Network Link Conditioner if you're on [macOS](#network-link-conditioner-mac-os) or [iOS](#network-link-conditioner-ios).
 A scriptable alternative to Network Link Conditioner on macOS is [dummynet](#dummynet-dnctl-and-pftcl-mac-os), which offers great control and comes packaged with the operating system.